Solapur: Etymology

+History

 One of the inscriptions found in Solapur fort shows that the town was called Sonalpur while another inscription on the well in the fort shows that it was known as Sandalpur.
-Subsequently, the British rulers pronounced Solapur as Sholapur and hence the name of the district.
+Subsequently, the British rulers pronounced Solapur as Solapur and hence the name of the district.
 The present Solapur district was previously part of Ahmednagar, Pune and Satara districts.
 In 1838 it became the Sub-district of Ahmednagar.
 It included Barshi, Mohol, Madha, Karmala, Indi, Hippargi and Muddebihal Sub-divisions.
 In 1864 this Sub-district was abolished.
 In 1871 this district was reformed joining the Sub-divisions viz.
 Solapur, Barshi, Mohol, Madha and Karmala and two Subdivisions of Satara district viz.
 Pandharpur, Sangola and in 1875 Malshiras Sub-division was also attached.
 After the State reorganisation in 1956 Solapur was included in Bombay State and it became a full-fledged district of Maharashtra State in 1960.

 The municipal corporation building was built by Rao Saheb Mallappa Warad.
 He was also one of the first to bring the farming tractor to India.
 It was his wish that the building should be used for some public purpose and thus the building was made the municipal council.
 The building is also called Indra Bhawan which means 'Abode of Indra' (Lord Indra).
 Mallappa Warad was also one of the ten members of 'Chamber of Merchants' under Queen Victoria.

 The Solapur Municipal Council was the first municipal council to hoist the indian national flag on the Municipal Council building in 1930.
 Taking the spirit of Dandi March from Mahatma Gandhi, the freedom fighters of Solapur hoisted the National Flag on 6 April 1930 on the Municipal Council building.
 This was the first and the unique incidence of such kind throughout the country.

 During the Indian independence movement, the people of Solapur enjoyed full freedom on 9–11 May 1930.
 However, this resulted in the executions of Mallappa Dhanshetti, Abdul Rasool Qurban Hussein, Jagannath Bhagwan Shinde and Shrikisan Laxminarayan Sarada, who were hanged by the British Government on 12 January 1931, in the prison at Pune.
 This resulted in the city becoming recognized as "The City of Hutatmas" literally "The City of Martyrs".